YasmeenOthman/YasmeenOthman/README.md

 </div>

- ### :woman_technologist: About Me :
+ ### 👩‍💻 About Me :
   I'm Yasmeen, a Full-Stack Web Developer from Palestine 🇵🇸

-- :telescope: I am working as the Head of Education and a fullstack developer instructor at Social Hackers Academy :woman_technologist:
+- 🔭 I am working as the Head of Education and a fullstack developer instructor at Social Hackers Academy :woman_technologist:
 - 👩‍🏫 Teaching coding
 - 💡 Mentored several aspiring developers and helped them land their first jobs in tech.
--  :seedling: Exploring Technical Content Writing.
+- 🌱 Exploring Technical Content Writing.
-- :zap: In my spare time, I enjoy building side projects, exploring new technologies, and away from coding I enjoyed taking some photos :camera_flash:
+- ⚡ In my spare time, I enjoy building side projects, exploring new technologies, and away from coding I enjoyed taking some photos :camera_flash:
 - 📫 Let's connect!
 You can reach me via:[![Linkedin Badge](https://img.shields.io/badge/-YasmeenOthman-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/yasmeen-othman-98411b19a/)

 ---

-### :hammer_and_wrench: Languages and Tools :
+### 🛠️ Languages and Tools :

 <div>